Ellen Wilkinson: Minister of education

 Wilkinson was the second woman, after Margaret Bondfield, to achieve a place in the British cabinet.
-As Minister of Education she saw as her main task the implementation of the 1944 Education Act passed by the wartime coalition.
+As Minister of Education she saw as her main task the implementation of the Education Act 1944 passed by the wartime coalition.
 This Act provided universal free secondary education, and raised the minimum school leaving age from 14 to 15 with effect from 1947.
 It said nothing about how secondary education should be organised; Labour's education specialist, James Chuter Ede, who had put the Act through Parliament along with Rab Butler, felt this should be decided at a local authority level.
 Many experts felt that children should take an examination — the "11-plus" — which would determine whether their secondary education would be in a grammar (academic), technical or "modern" school.
-However, many in the Labour Party saw this tripartite arrangement as perpetuating elitism, and wanted a scheme based on "multilateral" schools, or what later became known as the "comprehensive" system (Chuter Ede preferred this).
+However, many in the Labour Party saw this tripartite arrangement as perpetuating elitism, and wanted a scheme based on "multilateral" schools, or what later became known as the "comprehensive" system; Chuter Ede preferred this, but Attlee had felt it necessary to appoint him as Home Secretary, so he had less influence over education.

 The system envisaged large schools under a single roof, each with a range of appropriate courses of study for different levels of ability, and flexible movement between courses as children's aptitudes changed.
 Wilkinson believed, however, that such a major reconstruction was unachievable at that time, and limited herself to more attainable reforms.
-Her cautious attitude disappointed and angered some of the Labour left wing and teacher' representatives, who considered that a great opportunity to incorporate socialist principles into education had been missed.
+Her cautious attitude disappointed and angered some of the Labour left wing and teachers' representatives, who considered that a great opportunity to incorporate socialist principles into education had been missed.
 Wilkinson, however, was persuaded to the view that selection at 11 would allow all those with higher IQs, irrespective of class background, to obtain a grammar school education.